Mild Cognitive Decline / Dementia

 Dementia and its effects are becoming commonplace in our lifetime, significantly so.
 Statistics regarding the prevalence of dementia document that it doubles every 5 years, beginning with 1% of the 60 year old population, increasing to and culminating with 32% of the 85 years and older population.
-The ideal is to diagnose early and research suggests that we are ten years too late.
-At United Psychological Services we have shown in our research that a difference can be made at any time, however the greatest improvement is seen when the diagnosis and intervention takes place at the earliest sign.
+At United Psychological Services, our research has shown that a difference can be made at any time; however the greatest improvement is seen when the diagnosis and intervention takes place at the earliest sign.
 There is so much that we can do to increase the potential for graceful aging.

-However, there are three other types of common dementia that may require distinctly different medical treatment: Cardiovascular/ Frontotemporal dementia, Frontal Lobe, and Lewy Body dementia.
+There are three other types of dementia occurring commonly that may require distinctly different medical treatment: Cardiovascular/ Frontotemporal dementia, Frontal Lobe, and Lewy Body dementia.
 Early and accurate diagnosis is essential to the best prognosis and can be the answer to graceful aging.
 Inaccurate diagnosis for certain types of dementia can be a devastating and costly mistake.
+This is where neuropsychological testing to achieve an accurate diagnosis is so critical.

 At United Psychological Services we can:

-- Ensure an accurate diagnosis using neuropsychological evaluation to separate out the various forms of possible dementia.
+- Ensure an accurate diagnosis using neuropsychological evaluation to separate out the various forms of dementia.

-- Provide accurate diagnosis early in the disease progression to effect the best possible outcome through medical and brain/cognitive training interventions.
+- Provide accurate diagnosis early in the disease progression to effect the best possible outcome through medical and neurocognitive interventions for memory and executive reasoning.

 - Provide behavioral plans for treatment of the emotional problems sometimes associated with different types of dementia.